dheijl/swyh-rs/README.md

 Music is streamed with the sample rate of the music source (the chosen audio output device, I personally use VBAudio HiFi Cable Input).

 Supported audio streaming formats:

-- uncompressed 16 bit LPCM format (audio/l16)
+- uncompressed 16 bit **LPCM** format (audio/l16)
-- audio/wav (16 bit) with an "infinite length" WAV header, available since version 1.3.5
+- audio/wav (16 bit) with an "infinite length" **WAV** header, available since version 1.3.5
-- FLAC 16 bit or 24 bit (lossless, with the lowest compression mode for performance and latency reasons), available since 1.4.0
+- **FLAC** 16 bit or 24 bit (lossless compression, using the lowest compression level for performance and latency reasons).
+It is available since version 1.4.0

 Note that libsndfile based renderers may not be able to decode the WAV format, because the stream is not "seekable".

-Audio is captured using the excellent Rust cpal (<https://github.com/RustAudio/cpal>) library.
+Audio is captured using the excellent Rust cpal library (<https://github.com/RustAudio/cpal>).
-Fltk-rs (<https://github.com/MoAlyousef/fltk-rs>) is used for the GUI, as it's easy to use, is small, is cross-platform, is fast and works well.
+Fltk-rs (<https://github.com/MoAlyousef/fltk-rs>) is used for the GUI, as it's easy to use, and it's small, cross-platform, fast and works well.
+For FLAC encoding I use flac-bound (<https://github.com/nabijaczleweli/flac-bound>) as a very easy to use abstraction layer for the libflac-sys  Rust bindings (<https://github.com/mgeier/libflac-sys/blob/master/src/bindings.rs>).
+This allows me to link libflac (<https://github.com/xiph/flac>) statically in the swyh-rs binary, no dlls needed!

 Tested on Windows 10 and on Ubuntu 20.04 with Raspberry Pi/Hifi-Berry based Volumio devices.
 I don't have access to a Mac, so I don't know if this also works.